 Today, more than 30 national broadband policies and plans contain references to libraries.
 IFLA and EIFL are comparing these policy documents to understand the commonalities and differences in how libraries are involved, and to highlight examples of enabling policy environments around the world.

 Comparing these documents reveals, for example, the different roles libraries play in supporting connectivity, stimulating the demand for broadband and supporting meaningful uses of connectivity: from offering public access to creating local content.

 It also allows a glimpse into the kind of support libraries receive to fulfil these roles – for example, receiving ICT equipment or subsidies to help them bear internet service costs.

-The draft report will be discussed at a DC-PAL session at the Internet Governance Forum 2019.
-We welcome your views and comments on the working document – and if you would like to tell us about the role of libraries in broadband policies and plans in your country, don’t hesitate to get in touch!
+The draft reports have been discussed at a DC-PAL session at the Internet Governance Forum 2019 and 2020.
+We welcome your views and comments on the working documents – and if you would like to tell us about the role of libraries in broadband policies and plans in your country, don’t hesitate to get in touch!

 Download chapter 1: "The Role of Libraries in National Broadband Plan and Policies": [English – PDF]

 Download chapter 2: "Public Access in Libraries: Achievements and Insights from Broadband Policy Implementation": [English – PDF]